IBM-Cloud/power-go-client/README.md

 Other optional fields:
 -	`Debug`: Enable/Disable http transport debugging log.
 - `Region`: Region of the Power Cloud Service Instance.
 This is used for generating the default service URL. *Deprecated*: The region and endpoint is auto generated based on `Zone`.
 - `URL`: Power Virtual Server host or URL endpoint.
 By default it uses `power-iaas.cloud.ibm.com`.
 In case of test environment you can set the value to `power-iaas.test.cloud.ibm.com`.
-You can also use env variable `IBMCLOUD_POWER_API_ENDPOINT`.
+You can also use env variable `IBMCLOUD_PI_API_ENDPOINT`.
 Note that the region value is prepended to the host string if not present eg: `<region>.power-iaas.cloud.ibm.com`.

 Also you can refer to the [examples](examples) directory for some resources that shows how to use the SDK.